What is Methamphetamine?

 Confusion, anxiety, depression, insomnia, extreme weight loss, skin sores, severe dental problems (meth mouth), memory loss, violent behaviour, psychosis, paranoia, delusions, hallucinations, suicidal thoughts, convulsions, stroke, heart attack, organ failure, brain damage, overdose, and death.

 Users who inject methamphetamine are also at an increased risk of contracting infectious diseases like HIV and hepatitis B and C.

 If you or someone you know is using methamphetamine, get help before it’s too late.
-Call The Farm and speak with a certified addiction counselor, 1-877-353-2777.
-The Farm in Stouffville is a private residential addiction treatment centre offering personalized drug and alcohol treatment and counseling.
+Call The Farm and speak with a certified addiction counsellor, 1-877-353-2777.
+The Farm in Stouffville is a private residential addiction treatment centre offering personalized drug and alcohol treatment and counselling.